 The doctoral program requires a doctoral examination and a minimum of 75 hours: 60 hours of course work and 15 hours of dissertation research.
 Students are also required to complete a residency requirement.

 All students must meet with an advisor to develop a Course Planning Document for CPED Ed.D.
-Applicants holding a Type 75 Certificate (General Administrative-Principal) and having at least two years administrative leadership experience may work towards either a Doctor of Philosophy or a Doctor of Education degree.
+Applicants holding a Type 75 Certificate (General Administrative-Principal) and having at least two years administrative leadership experience may work towards a Doctor of Education degree.
 The Doctor of Education program primarily serves those seeking P-12 positions.
 The Doctor of Philosophy program serves those interested in focusing on research.
 EAF is currently not taking applications for Ph.D.
 In the CPED Ed.D.
 Candidates may also complete certification requirements for the Superintendent Certification or Chief School Business Official within the program, essentially obtaining 2 endorsements and the doctorate in one program of study.
 Courses are offered nights and weekends to accommodate schedules of full-time educational professionals.
 Some online options exist for select courses.
 Doctoral degree students have eight years to complete the degree.
-Learn about the orientation, guidelines through the course of study, and information about the dissertation and defense.

 Course # Course Title